Ed Bruyette

-Edward T. Bruyette (August 31, 1874 – August 5, 1940) was an American outfielder in Major League Baseball.
+Edward T. Bruyette (August 31, 1874 – August 5, 1940) was an American professional baseball outfielder.
 He played for the Milwaukee Brewers in 1901.

 Bruyette was born in Manawa, Wisconsin, and began his professional baseball career in 1900 in the International League.
 In 1901, he was acquired by the Brewers' player-manager Hugh Duffy and played in 26 major league games in August and September.
 He batted a minuscule .183, and his fielding percentage as an outfielder was .778 (8 errors in 36 chances).
-The following season, Bruyette was back in the minors with the Minneapolis Millers and Helena Senators.
+The following season, Bruyette was back in the minors, where he played until 1907.
 After his baseball career ended, he was a grading foreman in a packing plant.
 He died in Peshastin, Washington, at the age of 65.